ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_cassandra.md

 {
 "title": "Upgrade Apache Cassandra",
   "linkTitle": "Upgrade Apache Cassandra",
   "weight": 30,
   "date": "2019-10-07",
   "description": "Learn how to upgrade your Cassandra environment from version 2.2.8 or 2.2.12 to version 3.11.11 with no downtime."
 }
 The upgrade process differs according to your environment:

 * For single-node environments, you can upgrade directly from version 2.2.8/2.2.12 to version 3.11.11.
 * For multi-node or multi-DC environments, you must first upgrade each node and data center individually to version 2.2.19, then to the target version of 3.11.11.

-{{< alert title="Note">}}It is possible to upgrade multi-node or multi-DC environments directly from 2.2.8/2.2.12 to version 3.11.11.
+{{< alert title="Note" color="primary" >}}It is possible to upgrade multi-node or multi-DC environments directly from 2.2.8/2.2.12 to version 3.11.11.
 However, this results in downtime of API Gateway and Cassandra during the upgrade process.{{< /alert >}}

 ## Before you start

 * You must upgrade your API Gateway to the [August 2021](/docs/apim_relnotes/20210830_apimgr_relnotes/) release prior to upgrading your Cassandra environment to 3.11.11.
 This is because in this release we've implemented changes to the Cassandra client driver configuration to facilitate the upgrade process.
 * In multi-datacenter clusters:

     * Upgrade every node in one datacenter before upgrading another datacenter.
     * Upgrade and restart the nodes one at a time.
     * Other nodes in the cluster continue to operate at the earlier version until all nodes are upgraded.